 Whether it’s my shift in attitude or the delicious feeling of having added another day to my streak that drives me, I make sure to find the time to sit down and do the work.
 And I don’t care which it is — in the end, I have benefitted enormously.
 I’m a big believer in doing what you have to do to motivate yourself to get it done.
 It doesn’t matter if my intentions are for the love of mindfulness or not.
 That’s a happy side effect, either way.

-I still prefer listening to the Chemical Brothers over meditation-y music, but the great thing is that I can pick and choose as I need.
 The principles of mindfulness have begun to form a part of me, just as I am, in everyday life.
 No chanting, no incense, no chakra-opening required.